MohammadHosseinKv/Tetris-w-Digital-Logic/README.md

 <h3 align="center">Tetris (Digital Circuits Project Implemented In Proteus) </h3>

 ## Introduction

 This game is a digital block-stacking puzzle where the player's goal is to strategically guide and align falling blocks to complete rows within a limited time.
 The game is played on a 10x7 matrix, with blocks randomly generated in the top three rows.
 Players can control the position and orientation of these blocks using shift and rotation keys.

 As rows are completed, they will flash for two seconds before being cleared, causing all blocks above them to shift downward.
 Players earn points for each cleared row, with the aim of reaching a total of three points to win the game.
 However, the game ends if:

 - A block collides with a fixed block in the top three rows and cannot move out of the area.
 - The timer reaches 99 seconds.

 > [!NOTE]
 >
 > This document explains the overall project, the idea behind its implementation, and the functionality of each section.
 >
+> **However if you want to jump straight to install and running the game, use the table of contents below.**
+>
+> You can watch a sample gameplay by clicking [**here**](https://github.com/Ohtears/Tetris-w-Digital-Logic/blob/main/Gameplay%20Sample.mp4).
+>

 ![project interface pic](resources/project_interface.png)